 For reference, this is how the third-party tracking code is modified when first-party tracking has been enabled:

-Instructions on how to do this can be found here.
-They look simple enough, but in practice, getting this task done isn’t always plain sailing.
-Common reasons why are:
+While these steps look simple enough, in reality, getting this task done isn’t always plain sailing.
+The common reasons are:

-Report 1: Visitors Report
+Report 1: Pardot Visitors Report